anasouardini/snipshare/README.md

 - Other users can search for snippets by name, language, or category.
 - Users can grant access to their account or specific snippets to other users.

-## Tools Used/Learned In This Project
+## Tools Used/Learned

 ### Common

 1. Vite (build tool)
-3. NeoVim (code editor/IDE)
+2. NeoVim (code editor/IDE)
-4. Learned how to save a bit of performance using techniques like `debouncing` and `memoization`.
+3. Learned how to save a bit of performance using techniques like `debouncing` and `memoization`.
-5. Started using `Git` and `Github` in a better way.
+4. Started using `Git` and `Github` in a better way.
-6. Learned how to implement notification system from scratch.
+5. Learned how to implement notification system from scratch.

 ### Front-End

 1. React-query
+2. React-Router
-3. React-Router
+3. React-icons and Lucide-react
-4. React-icons
+4. Framer-motion and React-auto-animate
-5. React-auto-animate
+5. Redux-toolkit
-6. Tailwind
+6. formik
 7. Monaco Editor (code editor library)
+8. Tailwind

 ### Back-End